Which place is cheaper, Copenhagen or Tallinn?

 Both Copenhagen and Tallinn are popular destinations to visit in the summer with plenty of activities.
 The family-friendly experiences are the main draw to Tallinn this time of year.
 Also, many travelers come to Copenhagen for the city activities and the family-friendly experiences.

 Tallinn is around the same temperature as Copenhagen in the summer.
-The temperature in Tallinn is usually 17°C (62°F) in July, and Copenhagen stays around 17°C (63°F).
+The daily temperature in Tallinn averages around 17°C (62°F) in July, and Copenhagen fluctuates around 17°C (63°F).

 In July, Tallinn usually receives more rain than Copenhagen.
 Tallinn gets 79 mm (3.1 in) of rain, while Copenhagen receives 69 mm (2.7 in) of rain each month for the summer.